-Harewood Park is set in an ideal location if you wish to be close to the local town and shopping facilities and yet still enjoy the peace and tranquility of living on a park based in glorious Hampshire.
+Harewood Park is set in an ideal location if you wish to be close to the local town and shopping facilities and yet still enjoy the peace and tranquillity of living on a park based in glorious Hampshire.
 With just 35 homes, Harewood park has a good community spirit which along with a live on park manager provides a real sense of security.

 All that said, if you are looking for a quiet retirement away from the hustle and bustle, this most definitely is the park for you.